Glossary of Terms

 Interpolation is the internal multiplication of a signal in an encoder providing a higher resolution than the native disk resolution.
 This is executed via the internal circuitry in an encoder or encoder module.
 The stated CPR of the encoder includes any interpolated multiplication.

-• IP Ratings
+• IP (Ingress Protection) Ratings

-Ingress Protection Rating identifies the ability of an enclosure to resist intrusion.
+IP Ratings identify the ability of an enclosure to resist intrusion.
 Common examples are IP64 and IP69.
 The first digit indicates the protection against the ingress of solids (eg. dust) and the second digit indicates the protection against the intrusion of liquids (eg. Water).
 The higher the number, the better the protection.

 • L